 - Since 1991, there have been 365 Presidential Scholars.

-- In the past five years, 288 Arts & Science students traveled abroad to more than 42 countries.
+- In the past seven years, 288 Arts & Science students traveled abroad to more than 42 countries.

 - Since 1980, 39 Arts & Sciences professors received the TU Outstanding Teacher Award.